This Guide Memo covers approval procedures and policies for naming Stanford University facilities and land features.

 a.
 Names of Faculty and Staff

-In addition to the approval process for naming New Facilities and Land Features in 4.2.5 Section 1.a., names of Stanford faculty and staff bestowed on Stanford University facilities and land features must be selected from individuals who are emeritus, retired or deceased.
+In addition to the approval process for naming New Facilities and Land Features in 4.2.5 Section 1.a., names of Stanford faculty and staff to be considered for Stanford University facilities and land features must be selected from individuals who are emeritus, retired or deceased.
 If the individual has left the university but is not a retiree or emeritus, special approval by the Provost would be required.
+Schools and departments wishing to honor faculty, staff, or students are encouraged to consider avenues other than naming spaces.

 Street names should be historically or geographically significant to the campus.
 Streets may be named for living individuals, but the use of individuals' names should be minimized.